 The ability of universities, including the University of Pittsburgh, to retain title to and actively license these technologies serves as a tremendous incentive.

-I have no doubt that having a blank check from the government to keep any federally funded inventions university administrators acquire has served as a “tremendous incentive.”
+No doubt a better choice of sentence structure would provide clarity, though clarity is not necessarily an administrative priority.
+There’s no doubt that having a blank check from the government to keep any federally funded inventions university administrators acquire might serve as a “tremendous incentive.”
+It’s just that Bayh-Dole doesn’t provide that blank check.
+Look at the Pittsburgh’s statement, not my long-winded revision.
 “Actively license” is nonsensical, of course.
-It’s meaningless–does it mean “actively seek to license” or “maintain active licenses” or “license with continuous diligence”?
+Does it mean “actively seek to license” or “maintain active licenses” or “license with continuous diligence”?
 Oh, it doesn’t matter.
-You see, Bayh-Dole’s policy is that the patent system is used to promote the use of federally supported inventions.
+You see, Bayh-Dole’s statement of policy (35 USC 200) is that the patent system is used to promote the utilization of federally supported inventions.
 Licensing has nothing directly to do with Bayh-Dole.
 Use has everything to do with Bayh-Dole.
-All a license does–if exclusive–is transfer the monopoly.
-Nowhere is trade in monopolies made the goal of federally supported research, except by university patent brokers, who think their livelihoods depend on trading in monopolies.
+All a license does–if exclusive–is to transfer the monopoly, kick the can down the road.
+Nowhere in Bayh-Dole is trade in patent monopolies made the goal of federally supported research.
+University patent brokers have made this goal up all on their own, and apparently believe that their livelihoods depend on trading in patent monopolies.

-Finally, note the shift from patentable inventions to “technologies.”
+Finally, in this bit of Pittsburgh’s statement, note the shift from patentable inventions to “technologies.”
 Bayh-Dole does not concern “technologies.”
-It concerns inventions.
-Technology is a more general term, and inflates the concern of Bayh-Dole, to deal with the problem of patents arising in federal research programs, into a mandate to create monopolies on “technologies” and deal, too, in these monopolies.
+It concerns inventions that are or may be patentable, and which come to be owned by a contractor–a party to the federal funding agreement.
+“Technology” is a more general term, and inflates the concern of Bayh-Dole to deal with the problem of patents arising in federal research programs, so that Bayh-Dole is made to appear to be a mandate for universities to create patent monopolies on “technologies” and deal, too, in these monopolies.
 Thus, one will find that university administrators expand the definition of invention to include “non-patentable inventions” and even “non-inventions.”

 And thus, this sort of bombast in the University of Pittsburgh policy on “Patent Rights and Technology Transfer”: